Updated: Apr 4

 With nothing in his name, rugged rags for clothes, no way of communicating with his former life, and no familiar face to give him solace, he had no choice but to assume a life of begging and poverty.
 This got him thinking, what does it mean, to own something "valuable", to be rich, to be elite...
 When it could all go away in the blink of an eye?
 What do Riches add to the person “you truly are”?.

 This sparked my introspection...
 Who am I, if all materials and outside factors were to be removed?
 Who would I be?
-Would the same people surround me, would the same things interest me?
+Would the same people surround me, and would the same things interest me?
 Would my character and interactions undergo any transformation?
-Would I still be the same for me?
+Would I still be the same myself?

 If what you have today were to be lost or taken, would it change the person you are?
 Or how you view life and treat people?
 Do you allow possessions and prowess to lead you to a false superiority complex?